sol4ik/audio-steganography/README.md

 *(info yet to be written)*

 ---
-### model
+### ::model
 In order to test the algorithm we developed a simulation model in Python.

-Here are the command needed if you want to test it on your own.
+Here are the commands needed if you want to test it on your own.

 *P.S.
 The model works with **.wav** file format*.